parutech/janus/README.md

 # Janus
-A cryptocurrency trading algorithm, optimized for buying interesting token listings.
+A cryptocurrency trading algorithm, optimized for buying interesting tokens on listing.